IronZack95/Blind_Game/README.md

 ## Gameplay <a name = "gameplay"></a>
 info sugli oggetti di gioco sigle
-- p5.js is a JavaScript library based on Processing and mostly used by creative coders.
-By creating a new p5 instance, we exploited the library primarily to draw on a _canvas_ element following the same workflow available in Processing i.e. setting the _setup_ and a _draw_ functions.
-Also, p5.js came in handy for sound files manipulation, multiple vectorial computations and more.
+- [p5.js](https://p5js.org/) is a JavaScript library which allowed us, by creating a new p5 instance, to work on a _canvas_ element following the same procedures available in Processing, i.e. setting up the _setup_ and the _draw_ functions.
+The library also came in handy for images/sounds file handling, vectorial computations and sound file manipulations.
+For the sound effects in our game we exploited the [p5.Sound](https://p5js.org/reference/#/libraries/p5.sound) core library, which extends p5 with Web Audio funcionalities.

 - game logic (player, muro, mine, crystals) // LORE
 - Audio logic (panning, sounds, volume, rate, walls check)  // LORE